You are here: Home>Discover

 Up by Invermark , where Glen Lee and Glen Mark meet to become Glen Esk, the famous salmon river, the magnificent North Esk is born.

 Glenesk has a rich natural history.
 From the mystical landscapes of the Highlands to the beauty of the Borders, it has plenty of sights on offer!

 From the House of Mark follow the path and through the trees to the open ground.
 The Water of Mark is never far away to your left.

-The outbuildings were removed about 1803 to supply materials for building the Lochee Church and Manse ( now the House of Mark).
+The outbuildings were removed about 1803 to supply materials for building the Lochee Church and Manse ( now the fabulous House of Mark).

 Lochlee Paris Church

-Lochlee Parish Church is one of the three churches remaining in Glenesk.
+Lochlee Parish Church is one of the three churches remaining in beautiful and quiet Glenesk.
 It is famous for its commonwealth war graves.

 The Cairngorms National Park was established in September 2003.
 It is home to 16,000 people and 25% of Britain’s threatened species.